 In a vote of 0-3-2, the EC decided to not hold a Special Election to decide the SA president and vice president for the 2021-2022 year.

-Following that vote, a motion was brought to the table to vote on whether or not the Goudiaby ticket would be recognized as the winners.
+Following that vote, a motion was brought to the table to vote on whether the Goudiaby ticket would be recognized as the winner of the election.